MiningMarsh/steamos-extensions/README.md

 This repo documents and provides an example set of extensions that utilize the `systemd-sysext` mechanism.
-This mechanism can be used to create permanent system modifications that supoort filesystem overlays and automatically enabled systemd unit files.
+This mechanism can be used to create permanent system modifications that support filesystem overlays and automatically enabled systemd unit files.

 ## systemd-sysext

-The mechanism this repo provides is little more than a supplement to systemd's builtin `systemd-sysext` mechanism.
-The primary addition this mechanism adds is a way to automatically load systemd units from installed `systemd-sysext`extensions, whereas normal extensions require users to manually enable any units they wish to use, which won't survive upgrades.
+The mechanism this repo provides is little more than a supplement to systemd's built-in `systemd-sysext` mechanism.
+The primary addition this mechanism adds is a way to automatically load systemd units from installed `systemd-sysext` extensions, whereas normal extensions require users to manually enable any units they wish to use, which won't survive upgrades.

 For documentation on how to build systemd-sysext extensions, please see here: https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html